 Creekwood UMC, in partnership with Harper Elementary in Princeton, TX, has established Harper's Helpers, a program to train and match Creekwood members with students pre-K through 5th grade to be a classroom helper, assist the teacher with classroom tasks, provide tutoring in a small group setting, and be a positive role model for children in the class..
 There are also opportunities for being a breakfast volunteer or lunchroom helper throughout the school year.

 Creekwood also helps with needs such as school supplies, food and clothing for students.
 In addition, we provide teacher appreciation lunches and an "apple tree of wishes" to help teachers with classroom supplies and learning tools.
 There are lots of ways to get involved at Harper!
 Training for new volunteers is held in September.
 Contact Jen Still for more information.

 Creekwood UMC has engaged in a three-year partnership with five ZOE empowerment groups in India and two in Zimbabwe.
 ZOE is a unique empowerment program designed to bring orphans and vulnerable children from extreme poverty to self-reliance.

 ZOE empowers children to take charge of their journey out of poverty and to: know of God's love, become food secure, have access to education, vocational and business training, safe and secure housing, understand and enforce their rights, access to health and hygiene training and resources, start businesses, and help make their dreams come true.
-Contact Lyndsey Lessner to learn more.
+Contact Samantha Poulton to learn more.

 Want to see ZOE in action?
 Here you can learn about upcoming international mission trips.